Viki-coding/ADHD-Self-Assessment/README.md

      These 5 options (a, b, c, d & e) remain the same, creating a clear and concise user required response, creating a familiar interactive understanding, eliciting a postive user experience.

-     Each response is scored, at the end of the questionaire all scores are added up and the result is displayed as a score with some advice to the user.
+     Each response is scored, at the end of the questionnaire all scores are added up and the result is displayed as a score with some advice to the user.
 The results indicate if the user has/has not symptoms that may indicate they have ADHD.

 <b>Scoring:</b>